 Sound quality-wise, the earphones are actually slightly better than you might expect.
 Bass lacks a bit of oomph, and the mid-range doesn't seem to come across with much depth, but they're not bad by any means considering the price.

 More than anything, they're nice and loud.
 A lot of bundled headphone are easily drowned out, but there's plenty of volume in these.
-It's sad that the audio quality takes a sharp downturn when you get them up high, but at least you can hear it over the
+It's sad that the audio quality takes a sharp downturn when you get them up high, but at least you can hear it over the screaming traffic.

 The Walkman music player can handle AAC, MP3 and WAV files – bog standard stuff really, but should suit most people, including iTunes users, well enough.